FaisalSuwayyid/CAKL/README.md

   - Computes the distance matrix from the generated features.
   - Construct the tree, view it, and save a Newick version of the tree.
   - Demo runtime: less than 10 minutes.

+## Instructions for Usage
+To use the code on your data, please ensure your input files are properly formatted:

+1. **FASTA file**
+   - Contains DNA sequences.
+   - Each sequence should include its accession or accession with version.
+   - If you are working with non-DNA data, you may need to modify the nucleotide bases in the code (psrt.py).

+2. **CSV file**
+  - Must contain a column named `Accession (version)` that exactly matches the accessions (or accessions with versions) in the FASTA file.
+  - Must also include a label column named `Name`.
+  - If your CSV uses different column names, update the code accordingly (see `example.ipynb`), or copy the code from `example.ipynb` and prepare a new script that uses your CSV columns.

 ## License